akfite/fast-primitive-shapes/README.md

 [xdata, ydata] = fps.circle(x(:), y(:), radius);
 ```

-If these arrays are passed as-is to `plot` or `line`, it works similarly to plotting the shapes one-by-one in a loop, which is relatively slow but sometimes desirable:
+If these arrays are passed as-is to `plot` or `line`, it works similarly to plotting the shapes one-by-one in a loop, which is relatively slow (but sometimes desirable):
 ```
 plot(xdata, ydata)
 ```